A classification of complex rank 3 vector bundles on complex projective 5-space: Defining a twisted -valued invariant

-Instead of applying the suspension spectrum functor to Diagram~\eqref{eq:alpha12}, we can take a Thom spectrum with respect to one of the canonical bundles that are present.
-Let $V$ be a bundle on $BU(3)$ (for example, the universal bundle $\gamma_3$, its determinant, or $-\gamma_3$).
+Instead of applying the suspension spectrum functor to Diagram~\eqref{eq:alpha12}, we can apply a Thom spectrum functor, with respect to a multiple of the universal bundle on $BU(3)$.
+Let $V$ be a bundle on $BU{ }(3)$ (for example, the universal bundle $\gamma_3$, its determinant, or $-\gamma_3$).
 Equation~\eqref{eq:alpha12} gives a sequence of spectra